 top of page

-Thanks to Lexington Medical Center and our other sponsors, the Irmo Okra Strut Festival is a free festival open to the community.
-We are celebrating our 50th year of operation in 2024.
+Thanks to sponsors like Lexington Medical Center and our other sponsors, the Irmo Okra Strut Festival is a free festival open to the community.
+Join us for this year's 50th Anniversary Celebration!

 Check out the full story of the Okra Strut!